jms290/NMT/README.md

 Otherwise, on the [NMT repository homepage](https://github.com/jms290/NMT), click the green button "clone or download"...

-To download the Full-head version of the NMT, which includes more peripheral tissue, download from the AFNI website [here](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/NMT_v1.2/NMT.fullhead.nii.gz)

-To download the nonlinear components of the D99 and F99 volumetric transformations to the NMT, download from the AFNI website [here](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/NMT_v1.2/NMT.fullhead.nii.gz)

-Alternatively, all files associated with the NMT (including Full-head NMT and nonlinear volumetric transformations) may be downloaded from the AFNI website [here](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/)
+Alternatively, all files associated with the NMT may be downloaded straight from the AFNI website [here](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/)

 ## NMT Files